bluemind-net/bm-agent/README.md

 ##### Creating the project

 To develop a bm-agent plugin you will create 2 maven projects (client and server).
-The easiest way to setup all required dependencies and repositories is to reference the file global/pom.xml which includes all needed dependencies.
+The easiest way to setup all required dependencies and repositories is to reference the file ` global/pom.xml ` which includes all needed dependencies.
 Since the project uses Equinox as its target runtime, your pom.xml needs following packaging declaration:
 ```
 <packaging>eclipse-plugin</packaging>
 ```

 Typically, your project will contain following folders and files:

++ src/
++ META-INF/MANIFEST.MF
++ build.properties
++ pom.xml
++ plugin.xml

+___

 ```
 src/
 ```
 The source files
+___
 ```
 META-INF/MANIFEST.MF
 ```